polterguy/polterguy.github.io/tutorials/lambda/index.md

 ```

 The whole point being that after execution, the **[.data]**
-node of course will resemble the following.
+node will resemble the following.

 ```
 .data